frealmyr/marlin-build/README.md

 ## Build Marlin firmware using docker

-This docker image contains `platformio-core` and a bash script for convenient compiling of Marlin firmware with custom configuration.
+This docker image contains `platformio-core` and a bash script for convenient compiling of Marlin firmware with your own configuration.

-You need to provide your own folder with `*.h` configuration files, configuration examples can be [found here.](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples)

 The `frealmyr/docker-marlin-build:lastest` image is built automatically every month using Github Actions.

-### Compiling firmware
+## Compiling firmware

->Either of these choices requires you to define a `CustomConfiguration` folder that contains your `*.h` configuration files, and a correct `BOARD` environment variable to match your configuration.
+This solution requires you to define a `CustomConfiguration` folder that contains your `*.h` configuration files, and a correct `BOARD` environment variable containing the `default_envs` for your 3d-printer control board.

+>Configuration examples can be [found here.](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples)

-#### docker-compose
+### docker-compose

 Create either a `.env` file containing the `MARLIN_FIRMWARE` and `MARLIN_CONFIGURATION` folder locations, or use environment variables in your shell.

 Run `docker-compose run build` to compile the marlin firmware.

-#### docker run
+### docker run

 Run the following command, changing the directory references